mauriciopiber/idea/README.md

-# Idea
+# Ideas

-Idea is an initiative to create a mechanism to represent how the system of life works.
+Ideas is an initiative theory to explain the mechanism on how the system of life works.

 The idea has strong fundamentals based on the work of philosophers: